Home

 Magnetometry Reports

-Simple Aurora Monitor (SAM) Description and Specifications - 3-Axis SAM-III
+3-Axis Simple Aurora Monitor (SAM-III) Description and Specifications

-The Simple Aurora Monitor (SAM) magnetometer system is a sophisticated semi-professional geomagnetometer designed by Dirk Langenbach (hardware) and Karsten Hansky (software).
-In the description below, "SAM" refers to both the original 2-axis SAM and the newer 3-axis SAM-III.
-Where only "SAM-III" appears, it refers to the 3-axis SAM-III.
+The 3-axis Simple Aurora Monitor (SAM-III) magnetometer system is a sophisticated semi-professional geomagnetometer designed by Dirk Langenbach (hardware) and Karsten Hansky (software).

-The SAM originally formed the basis for a European magnetometer network.
-We are expanding the SAM's presence to a worldwide amateur geomagnetometer network.
-Our goal is to deploy the SAM on every continent.
-The southern hemisphere is under-represented even in professional geomagnetometer chains and networks, so we are particularly interested in deploying the SAM in southern latitudes.
+The original SAM and the newer SAM-III forms the basis for a magnetometer network in Europe.
+We wish to expand this to a worldwide amateur geomagnetometer network, and our goal is to deploy the SAM or SAM-III on every continent.
+The southern hemisphere is under-represented even in professional geomagnetometer chains and networks, so we are particularly interested in deploying the SAM-III in southern latitudes.
 To become a member of the SAM network, internet access is required.

 Click here for SAM-III ordering information

-The basis for the SAM-III is a fluxgate magnetometer sensor manufactured by Speake & Co Llanfapley.
+The orginal sensors used with the SAM-III were model the FGM-3 fluxgate magnetometer sensor manufactured by Speake & Co Llanfapley.
+Click here for detailed information.
+These fluxgates sensors are no longer available and have been replaced by an equivalent model FG3+.
 The sensor signals are processed by a Microchip PIC16F877 microcontroller operating at 16 MHz and associated logic circuitry.
+Click here for Frequently Asked Questions (FAQ) associated with the SAM-III.

 The SAM-III may be operated in an autonomous (standalone) mode or it may be used with a PC for logging and viewing.